sonatype-nexus-community/iq-config-as-code/README.md

 # Nexus Lifecycle config-as-code

 This project provides the capability to automate the configuration of the IQ Server, by applying configuration data from JSON config file(s).
+It further supports the capability to 'scrape' existing config and persist to JSON config files from where it can be re-applied.
 This capability supports Sonatype customers aspiration to stand-up/tear-down an IQ environment in support of business continuity and service resiliency.

-Configuration is applied in 3 layers:
+Configuration is applied in 2 layers:
     1. System
-    2. Root Organisation
+    2. Organization
-    3. Child Organisation/Application

-The conf directory contains files for individual configuration items in addition to the system-conf.json, root-org-conf.json and example-org.json that correspond with the aforementioned 3 layers.
+The conf directory contains files for individual configuration items in addition to the system-conf.json, root-org-conf.json and example-org.json that correspond with the aforementioned layers.
 Default data contained within the config files will need to be modified.
 Please discuss this with your Sonatype CSE.

 Usage
+$ python3 iq-scrape-conf.py --help
 $ python3 iq-apply-conf.py --help

 Usage: iq-apply-config [ARGS]...

   Example usage: